lilott8/CS220_Framework/README.md

  - intersection: 1 | 0 (translates to true or false)
  - korn modifier: >= 1.0

+## Run.sh

+`Usage: ./run.sh /Absoulte/path/to/json/files/*.json`
+ There is a run.sh bash script that you may provide an absolute path to a directory and it will iterate over all json files in that directory.
+It will automatically enumerate all the combinations of arguments and run them for you, all output is to stdout.

 ## Assumptions

 As we are operating within a framework provided, we will state some assumptions in an effort to remove any ambiguity